13th Carabinieri Regiment: Mission

-Carabinieri of the 13th Carabinieri Regiment "Friuli Venezia Giulia" on training.

-The 13th Carabinieri Regiment "Friuli Venezia Giulia" participates with its own personnel in operations conducted in international theatres.
-It is used in integrated territorial defence and in military operations abroad for the maintenance and re-establishment of peace and security.
-Through the dependent units, the Regiment constitutes the backbone of the Multinational Specialized Unit.
-In Italy, the Regiment can be used to support public order services.
+The regiment participates in international missions, including through the MSU.
+It provides security and surveillance services to Italian embassies in high-risk locations.

-The Regiment is mainly used in missions abroad, contributing to forming a large part of the contingents for the IPU (Integrated Police Unit) Regiments in Bosnia and Herzegovina, employing military police units for the UNIFIL mission in Lebanon, also operating in Albania, North Macedonia, Haiti, Georgia, Eritrea, Palestine, Chad, Somalia, Libya, Djibouti.
+The regiment is mainly used in missions abroad, contributing to forming a large part of the contingents for the IPU (Integrated Police Unit) Regiments in Bosnia and Herzegovina, employing military police units for the UNIFIL mission in Lebanon, also operating in Albania, North Macedonia, Haiti, Georgia, Eritrea, Palestine, Chad, Somalia, Libya, Djibouti.

-Furthermore, the Regiment provides military police forces and also surveillance and escort teams for some of the Italian embassies present in countries defined as "at risk".

-The Regiment has also been employed in public order tasks, providing service in the event of events of national importance such as street demonstrations or football matches, as well as disasters and other critical issues.
+The regiment has also been employed in public order tasks, providing riot control service in the event of events of national importance such as street demonstrations or football matches, as well as in civil defence operations during natural disasters and other critical issues.